Benicia Arsenal FC

 SECTION 1 – Membership Definition

-Membership in this league shall be defined by registration with the League and CYSA and/or US Club and consist of: registered players, parents and/or legal guardians of registered players, CYSA and US Club registered coaches, assistant coaches and managers, active adult referees and members of the Board.
+Membership in this league shall be defined by registration with the Club and CYSA and/or US Club and consist of: registered players, parents and/or legal guardians of registered players, CYSA and US Club registered coaches, assistant coaches and managers, active adult referees and members of the Board.

 SECTION 2 – Voting Age